Crew of The Torrens

 - Taking You with Me: He has every intention of destroying his ship in order take out Sevastopol's xenomorph infestation.
 Even if that means dying in the process.

 - Unwitting Instigator of Doom: Marlow knowingly breaks all quarantine procedures so that his wife can have a medical examination.
 They would not have allowed her on the station if he given any details of her attack.
-In fact the only reason the crew was on the planet LV-426 and scavenging the Derelict was the desperate need for a big score to keep them all in a job.
+In fact the only reason his crew was on the planet LV-426 and scavenging the Derelict in the first place, was the desperate need for a big score to keep them all in a job.

 - Well-Intentioned Extremist: Marlow was willing to overload the Anesidora's reactor in order to destroy Sevastopol, killing the remaining survivors and himself in the process, just to ensure the Aliens wouldn't escape and possibly make it to Earth.
 To be honest, can't say we blame him!